ArtInLines/VectorFields/README.md

 -   [ ] Hide input box if not used for some time
 -   [ ] Move computations to GPU
 -   [ ] Allow user to change the amount of simulated particles
--   [ ] Allow user to zoom in and out (i.e. changing normalization range for x-,y-coordinates)
 -   [ ] Add ability to render the current animation to a (looping?) video/gif (probably by using ffmpeg behind the scenes)